-WTC’s research is focused on issues that impact all self-identified women and girls’ ability to participate in civic life, especially including those who continue to be invisible in any level of government, and what cities can do to address those barriers.
+WTC’s research is focused on issues that impact all people of equity-deserving genders' ability to participate in civic life, especially including those who continue to be invisible in any level of government, and what cities can do to address those barriers.

 If you would like more information about any of our research projects, or would like to learn more about a potential research partnership please get in touch.

 Systemic Barriers to Women's Participation in Local Government